The number of accessible paths in the hypercube

 This question is motivated by some classical and recent works in evolutionary biology.
 Consider the following very simplified model for the evolution of an organism.
 The genetic information of the organism is encoded into its genome which, for our purposes is a chain of $L_0$ sites.
 With time, the organism accumulates mutations which are only single site substitutions.

 If we suppose that there are only two possible alleles on each site, it makes sense when looking at the genome to only record whether the allele carried at a given site is the original one (the ``wild type'') or the mutant.
 We will represent a genetic type by a sequence of 0's and 1's of length $L_0$ where we put a 0 at position $i$ if this site carries the original code or a 1 if it carries the mutant.
-Hence, a genetic type is a point $\sigma \in \{0,1\}^{L_0}$, the $L_0$-dimensional hypercube.
-This is a classical way of encoding the possible evolutionary states of a populations.
-For instance, in their seminal article \cite{kauffmann-levin} Kauffman and Levin write: \begin{quote}{\it Consider as a concrete example, a space of $N$ peptides constrained to use two amino acids, say leucine and alanine.
+Hence, a genetic type is a point $\sigma\in\{0,1\}^{L_0}$, the $L_0$-dimensional hypercube.
+This is a classical way of encoding the possible evolutionary states of a population.
+For instance, in their seminal article \cite{kauffmann-levin} Kauffman and Levin write:

+\begin{quote} Consider as a concrete example, a space of $N$ peptides constrained to use two amino acids, say leucine and alanine.
 Then 1 and 0 can represent the two amino acids, and each peptide is a binary string, length $N$ of 1 and 0 values.
-Such strings are easily represented as vertices of an N-dimensional Boolean hypercube.} \end{quote}
+Such strings are easily represented as vertices of an $N$-dimensional Boolean hypercube. \end{quote}

 As an organism evolves by successive mutations, its genetic type travels along the edges of the hypercube.
-Each genetic type $\sigma \in \{0,1\}^{L_0}$ is characterized by a certain fitness value $x_{\sigma}$.
+Each genetic type $\sigma \in\{0,1\}^{L_0}$ is characterized by a certain fitness value $x_{\sigma}$.